open-dxp/data-hub-bundle/doc/10_GraphQL/08_Operators/Query/TranslateValue.md

 Translates the values of the selected fields.
 For translation the default locale is used.

-Similar to Pimcore's [Translate Value](https://docs.opendxp.io/docs/core-framework/User_Documentation/DataObjects/Grid_Configuration_Operators/Operators/TranslateValue.html).
+Similar to OpenDxp's [Translate Value](https://docs.opendxp.io/docs/core-framework/User_Documentation/DataObjects/Grid_Configuration_Operators/Operators/TranslateValue.html).
 For a detailed example see [Website Translations](../../04_Query/11_Query_Samples/27_Sample_Translate_Values.md).

 ## Configuration